Mirantis/virtlet/docs/volumes.md

   containers:
     - name: test-vm
       image: download.cirros-cloud.net/0.3.4/cirros-0.3.4-x86_64-disk.img
+  volumes:
+  - name: raw
+    flexVolume:
+      driver: "virtlet/flexvolume_driver"
+      options:
+        type: raw
+        # this assumes that some file is associated with /dev/loop0 on
+        # the virtlet node using losetup
+        path: /dev/loop0
 ```

 As always, boot image is exposed to the guest OS under **vda** device.